Ledger-Donjon/ledger-donjon.github.io/_posts/2020-05-10-coldcard-pin-code.md

 ```
 The pairing secret is 32 bytes long.
 This is the content of the ATECC508A data slot #1 and is shared secretly with the MCU.
 This secret is different for every Coldcard device.
 It is generated during the first boot of the wallet and locked definitively.

-5. The microcontroller then calls the “CheckMac” command to verify if the hash matches the content of the slot #3 (PIN1).
-If the hash matches, the PIN is correct and the new value of the monotonic counter is copied in the data slot #5 (Lastgood1) - this resets the number of invalid attempt to zero.
+5. The microcontroller then calls the “CheckMac” command to prove to the secure memory knowledge of the slot #3 (PIN1).
+This is done by hashing (one more time) the content of the slot #3 together with picked nonces to prevent replay attacks.
+If the verification succeeds, the secure memory will unlock further use of the key #3, which is required for accessing the slot #9 in the next step.
+Also, if the PIN is correct, the new value of the monotonic counter is copied in the data slot #5 (Lastgood1) - this resets the number of invalid attempt to zero.

-6. Finally, the microcontroller reads the data slot #9 (Secret1) and decrypts the data returned by the secure memory using the hash as key.
+6. Finally, the microcontroller reads the data slot #9 (Secret1) and decrypts the data returned by the secure memory using the hash as key (key #3).

 ## Breaking the Secure Memory